Multi-platform design system case study

 Typography token mapping used across platforms.

-Strategy and key decisions
+Strategy and Key Decisions

 How shared foundations and governance were established